A quiet but significant change has been happening on the internet for the last year.

 Technical SEO is Still Important

-Sometimes when GEO is discussed, people think classic SEO is over.
+Sometimes, when GEO is discussed, people think classic SEO is over.

-Actually, quite the opposite.
+Actually, it's the opposite.

-Especially the following topics are still critical:
+Especially the following issues are still critical:

-• sitemap.xml
+sitemap.xml

-• robots.txt
+robots.txt

-• proper heading structure
+proper heading structure

-• mobile compatibility
+mobile compatibility

-• clean HTML structure
+clean HTML structure

 On some sites, even the content structure cannot be read properly due to excessive JavaScript usage.

-but also AI systems.
+AI systems.

 Is LLMs.txt Really Important?